 - Stop assuming an external search is needed: There is a very strong philosophy we’ve internalized, probably from the corporate sector, that competitive processes will yield the best candidates.
 I once strongly believed in this, to the point that when I founded RVC, after spending years laying the groundwork for it and raising enough money to hire its first staff member, I insisted on “competing” in an open process to be that person, and the board agreed.
 But now, I’m not sure that made any sense.
 The board spent months on this hiring process, and so many external candidates threw their hats in the ring.
 The desire to have an aura of “legitimacy” means we often waste so much time, resources, and energy, often for the same results, and sometimes worse.

 - Seriously consider your internal leaders: I’ve seen so many amazing internal leaders across the sector get treated like crap after putting in years of dedication, their service rewarded with having to report to an outsider the board hired whom the internal leaders also have to teach the ropes to.
 Many of these leaders end up leaving.
 And who could blame them?
 Our sector keeps pontificating about succession planning while treating our internal leaders like trash.
-Don’t just give them the opportunity to compete like everyone else, but seriously assess whether the internal leader(s) would not only advance the work of the orgs.
+Don’t just give them the opportunity to compete like everyone else, but seriously assess whether the internal leader(s) would not only advance the work of the org, but revolutionize it.
 And be thoughtful about whether your bias toward open processes is based on what you’ve been taught to believe, not what the staff may want, or what may be good for the organization.

 - Work with search firms led by Black, Indigenous, People of Color: If you are using a search firm, spend time and money finding BIPOC-led companies, especially if you are trying to be thoughtful about hiring leaders who come from communities of color or other marginalized communities.
 Again, there are some good white-led consulting firms, I’m not dismissing everyone.
 But more often than not, I encounter white-led firms sending me emails asking me for help finding candidates of color.
 And I’m like “I noticed you didn’t disclose the salary range in this posting; please disclose it, because not doing so reinforces racial and gender wage gaps, here’s some resources,” and they’re like, “Thank you for educating us.”
 You’re the hiring firm!
 You’re paid for this!
 People of color shouldn’t have to educate hiring firms on this or other equitable hiring practices!
 Anyway, I asked colleagues on Twitter for some recommendations on BIPOC-led search firms, so here are a few.